TheArzhel/Game-Design/README.md

 By following this formula, the quest will give bits of information to the player that he will thread and start to understand, and in the process he will naturally look forward to more, to find out what’s the real story behind the scenes.

-# The for main EXs
+# The four main Xs

 <p align="center">
   <img  src="https://raw.githubusercontent.com/TheArzhel/Game-Design/gh-pages/web%20images/mario%203d%20land%20main%20xs.jpg">